 3 tablespoons Tessemae's Zesty Ranch

-1 tablespoon Tessemae's Mild or Hot Buffalo Sauce
+1 tablespoon Tessemae's Hot Buffalo Sauce

 2 red onions, chopped